elad45/customerAlert/README.md

-1)Create a folder where the code will be.
+1)Create a Folder:

-2)At the folder do the following thing:
+Create a folder on your local machine where you want to store your project code.

+2)In the address bar, type cmd and press Enter.
+This opens the Command Prompt.

 ![image](https://github.com/elad45/customerAlert/assets/92677845/6b81815e-db52-41b7-9737-085e2f29363b)

-and click enter.
+3)In the Command Prompt, type the following command and press Enter:

-3)the command line is now open. write there the following line git clone https://github.com/elad45/customerAlert.git
+git clone https://github.com/elad45/customerAlert.git

-4) On chrome click on the following icon:
+4) Open the Google Chrome browser.

  ![image](https://github.com/elad45/customerAlert/assets/92677845/c5f106eb-8651-4901-a021-09a2b0e883ed)

-It's is on the left side of the url.
+It's on the left side of the url.

 click 'ניהול תוספים'